Offline Equilibrium Finding: Abstract

 \section{Abstract}

-Offline reinforcement learning (Offline RL) is an emerging field that has recently begun gaining attention across various application domains due to its ability to learn behavior from earlier collected datasets.
-Using logged data is imperative when further interaction with the environment is expensive (computationally or otherwise), unsafe, or entirely unfeasible.
-Offline RL proved very successful, paving a path to solving previously intractable real-world problems, and we aim to generalize this paradigm to a multi-agent or multiplayer-game setting.
-Very little research has been done in this area, as the progress is hindered by the lack of standardized datasets and meaningful benchmarks.
-In this work, we coin the term \textit{offline equilibrium finding} (OEF) to describe this area and construct multiple datasets consisting of strategies collected across a wide range of games using several established methods.
-We also propose a benchmark method -- an amalgamation of a behavior-cloning and a model-based algorithm.
-Our two model-based algorithms -- OEF-PSRO and OEF-CFR -- are adaptations of the widely-used equilibrium finding algorithms Deep CFR and PSRO in the context of offline learning.
-In the empirical part, we evaluate the performance of the benchmark algorithms on the constructed datasets.
-We hope that our efforts may help to accelerate research in large-scale equilibrium finding.
-Datasets and code are available at \url{https://github.com/SecurityGames/oef}.
+Offline reinforcement learning (offline RL) is an emerging field that has recently begun gaining attention across various application domains due to its ability to learn strategies from earlier collected datasets.
+Offline RL proved very successful, paving a path to solving previously intractable real-world problems, and we aim to generalize this paradigm to a multiplayer-game setting.
+To this end, we introduce a problem of \textit{offline equilibrium finding} (OEF) and construct multiple types of datasets across a wide range of games using several established methods.
+To solve the OEF problem, we design a model-based framework that can directly apply any online equilibrium finding algorithm to the OEF setting while making minimal changes.
+The three most prominent contemporary online equilibrium finding algorithms are adapted to the context of OEF, creating three model-based variants: OEF-PSRO and OEF-CFR, which generalize the widely-used algorithms PSRO and Deep CFR to compute Nash equilibria (NEs), and OEF-JPSRO, which generalizes the JPSRO to calculate (Coarse) Correlated equilibria ((C)CEs).
+We also combine the behavior cloning policy with the model-based policy to further improve the performance and provide a theoretical guarantee of the solution quality.
+Extensive experimental results demonstrate the superiority of our approach over offline RL algorithms and the importance of using model-based methods for OEF problems.
+We hope our work will contribute to advancing research in large-scale equilibrium finding.